 Season Tickets – These are for the Summer Maze only

-These provide excellent value for money, you may visit on any day (every day if you wish) between; 15th July – 4th September.
-Take advantage of our early bird offers and buy your ticket early online, the last day you can book an early bird ticket is Thursday 30th June 2016.
-Bring your email confirmation along to the Maze Entrance Kiosk next to the Farm Shop once the maze has opened and you will be issued with a credit card style season ticket, once this has been issued you can take advantage of our fast track wristband collection and bypass the queues on busy days, You can use your card until 4th September.
+These provide excellent value for money, you may visit on any day (every day if you wish) between; 14th July – 5th September.
+Take advantage of our early bird offers and buy your ticket early online, the last day you can book an early bird ticket is Friday 30th June 2017.
+Bring your email confirmation along to the Maze Entrance Kiosk next to the Farm Shop once the maze has opened and you will be issued with a credit card style season ticket, once this has been issued you can take advantage of our fast track wristband collection and bypass the queues on busy days.
+You can use your card up until and including Tuesday 5th September.